You are here

 Distribution

-Amur honeysuckle is widespread in the eastern United States, but it has apparently not escaped in the Western Plains or Rocky Mountains.
+Amur honeysuckle is widespread in the eastern U.S., but it has apparently not escaped in the western plains or Rocky Mountains.
 In the right habitat, it can be very common in certain eastern states, particularly in deciduous forests of the Northeast.
-It is considered hardy in the United States from Zones 3 to 8.
+It is considered hardy in the U.S. from zones 3 to 8.
 It is still sold occasionally for landscapes, although it is regulated in some states.

 Amur honeysuckle is widespread in Tennessee, but it is mostly restricted to a few northern counties in Alabama and Mississippi and the eastern counties of Arkansas.
 Since it continues to spread, its full range of adaptation is not known.